JKannekens/ts-dsas/README.md

-# ts-dsas (TypeScript Data Structures & Algorithms)
+# TypeScript Data Structures & Algorithms

 This project contains a collection of data structures implemented in TypeScript.
 It is designed to help developers understand and utilize common data structures in their TypeScript projects.